 Does Medicare Affect Citizenship?

-Enrollment in Medicare won’t affect your ability to become a U.S. naturalized citizen.
+Enrollment in Medicare won’t affect your ability to become a US naturalized citizen.

 Are non-U.S. residents eligible for Medicare?